British High Commissioner, British Antarctic Territory

 - International Association of Antarctica Tour Operators (IAATO) - a member organization founded to advocate, promote and practice safe and environmentally responsible private-sector travel to the Antarctic.

-- Pobjoy Mint - Production, distribution and retailing of BAT coins
+- Pobjoy Mint - Production, distribution and retailing of BAT Stamps and Coins.

 - High Latitudes – providing support to private yacht expeditions to the polar regions